gamermount56/sdk-readme/README.md

 # Future Plans
 We need your help!

 What would you like to see change, added, removed from the SDK?
+What was confusing?
+What didn't work?
+What did work?

 # Legal
 The latest [SDK License Agreement](https://docs.google.com/document/d/1YK82HsDxKN9U_w3t507ON6N_rN6XuUH8af9n4wB2z5A/edit#)